RFI in Shack

 Allowing that voltage to "float", in this example to 25V, is the same as preventing unwanted outside shield current from developing.

-Rant2 was near zero ohms, it would be a unbalanced antenna with a very good ground.
+If Rant2 below was near zero ohms, it would be a unbalanced antenna with a very good ground.
 The better the ground, the lower "Rant2" below, the less voltage is in series with the resistance driving the shield (B).

 This system is complicated by antenna characteristics and other things.
 The